Studies: Sea Buckthorn Boosts Immunity, Clears Skin, Fights Cancer. How to Take It

 Here are 7 health benefits of sea buckthorn and why you should get more of it.

-1. Sea buckthorn contains anti-aging factors that help clear skin and boost collagen
+1. Sea buckthorn contains anti-aging factors that help clear skin and boosts collagen

 If you want soft, glowing, healthy-looking skin, sea buckthorn is one way to get it.
 The next time you buy skin-care products, check to see if sea buckthorn is one of the main ingredients.
 The oil is commonly used in cosmetics for treating and revitalizing dry, flaky, or rapidly aging skin, since the berries contain an abundance of vitamin A, (alpha- and beta-carotene) and other carotenoids as well as vitamin E, according to a research study.